 We ask that you endeavour to bring your child to nursery every day.
 We reward 100% attendance and we believe it is good training for when the children go to primary school.
 If you wish to read our attendance policy please access the following link: Attendance and Punctuality Policy

 We ask that you support some of the initiatives of the nursery aimed to assist your child’s learning.
-We introduced a Home Book for parents to keep us updated on the milestones and achievements of your children.
-The Home Book is also used to show us the type of things you do with your child at home which helps assist us in our planning the next steps for your child.
+We introduced the Parent branch of the Evidence Me app for parents to keep us updated on the milestones and achievements of your children.
+Evidence Me is also used to show us the type of things you do with your child at home which helps assist us in our planning the next steps for your child.

 We also ask that you take advantage of the variety of courses we run for parents to help them to be parents such as Triple P Parenting Programme and our Early Years courses in Phonics and Maths.